Do you want to learn how to speak Korean? If so, you’ve come to the right place!

 Become familiar with these, and then move on to the next lesson.

 Related lessons: Shortened Korean Words, Korean slang, Colors in Korean, Parts of the Body in Korean, Fruits and Vegetables in Korean, Animals in Korean

 Once you have a handle on some of the basic phrases and commonly used words in the Korean language, it’s time to start learning how to make sentences!
 This is one of the most effective lessons because you can make 30+ sentences by learning only a few words and endings.

 Learning sentence structure in Korean is quick and easy, which is great because it’s essential for speaking Korean.
 If you learn the Korean sentence structure with us, you can begin creating sentences in just minutes!

 There are some additional Korean grammar sections in this lesson on sentence structures, but you can skip them for now.
 Just focus on the verbs and the conjugations; they will be the biggest help.
 You can go back and practice Korean grammar later.

 Related lessons: Korean particles, Korean grammar, Korean conjunctions

 Online resource: https://www.90daykorean.com/korean-language-exchange/

 Language exchange is one of the most popular ways for foreigners to practice Korean speaking.
-It’s also a popular way for Koreans to practice other languages.
+It’s also a popular way for Koreans to practice talking in other languages.
 That makes it a fantastic way to practice speaking Korean, no matter which level you are.

 You don’t need to be in Korea to have a conversation partner for Korean.
 We have compiled a list of great language exchange websites that you can start using today.
 You can also practice speaking Korean with a friend who’s learning the language so you can help each other learn Korean together.